minqiaowang/on-premise-adg/setup-compute/setup-19c-compute-197.md

 8. Click Open to begin your session with the instance.

-## Step 5: Verify the ORCL Database is Up
+## Step 5: Verify the Database is Up

-1. From your connected session of choice **tail** the **buildsingle.log** file.
+1. From your connected session of choice **tail** the `buildsingle.log` file.
 This file has the configures log of the database.

     ````
     <copy>